cabify/MobileChallenge/README.md

 Various departments have insisted on the following discounts:

- * The marketing department believes in 2-for-1 promotions (buy two of the same product, get one free), and would like for there to be a 2-for-1 special on `VOUCHER` items.
+ * The marketing department believes in 2-for-1 promotions (buy two of the same product, get one free), and would like to have a 2-for-1 special on `VOUCHER` items.

  * The CFO insists that the best way to increase sales is with discounts on bulk purchases (buying x or more of a product, the price of that product is reduced), and demands that if you buy 3 or more `TSHIRT` items, the price per unit should be 19.00€.